 My current interests are in cancer epidemiology and clinical trials, with special interest in prevention and screening.
-I am a Fellow of the Academy of Medical Sciences, the Royal Statistical Society, the Institute of Mathematical Statistics and an Honorary Fellow of the Royal College of Physicians.
+I am a Fellow of the Royal Society, the Academy of Medical Sciences, the Royal Statistical Society, the Institute of Mathematical Statistics and an Honorary Fellow of the Royal College of Physicians.

 In 2007, I was chosen by Thompson Scientific as one of the twelve hottest researchers in all of science.
 I was awarded the AACR Cancer Prevention Prize in 2012 and the American Cancer Society Medal of Honor in 2015.

 I am the author of more than 500 peer-reviewed papers and have published in all the major medical journals.